-Target retirement age: is the age at which you are aiming to take your ZCashBuilder retirement savings.
-If you are invested in the default lifestyle or one of the alternative lifestyles it is important to set your target retirement age as this will allow us to start reducing the expected investment risk you are exposed to ten years before you take your retirement savings and start moving you into the funds that more closely align with how you plan to take your benefits.
+Target retirement age: is the age at which you are aiming to take your ZCashBuilder savings.
+If you are invested in the default lifestyle or one of the alternative lifestyles it is important to set your target retirement age as this will allow us to start reducing the expected investment risk you are exposed to ten years before you take your savings and start moving you into the funds that more closely align with how you plan to take your benefits.

-If you are invested in the default lifestyle and you don't set your own target retirement age the Trustee will use age 60 which is the earliest age you can take your final salary pension without it being reduced for early payment.
+If you are invested in the default lifestyle and you don't set your own target retirement age the Trustee will use your State Pension age, which is likely to be at age 67 or 68.
+You can find your State Pension age here: GOV.UK